pulumi/docs/quickstart/step1.md

 Pulumi program to define the new state we want our infrastructure to be in, and re-running `pulumi preview` and, if it looks as we expect, `pulumi update` to commit the changes.

 1. Replace the creation of the two resources with the following.
-This will expose an additional port and add a startup script to run a simple HTTP server on our instance at startup.
+This exposes an additional port and adds a startup script to run a simple HTTP server on the instance at startup.

     ```javascript
     ...

     let group = new aws.ec2.SecurityGroup("webserver-secgrp", {
-        description: "Enable HTTP access",
+        description: "Enable SSH and HTTP access",
         ingress: [
             { protocol: "tcp", fromPort: 22, toPort: 22, cidrBlocks: ["0.0.0.0/0"] },
             { protocol: "tcp", fromPort: 80, toPort: 80, cidrBlocks: ["0.0.0.0/0"] },